 Highlighting your soft skills can set you up for success.
-Below, we’ve listed some of the most common soft skills, and shared how you can develop them to improve your chances of being hired.
+Below, we’ve listed some of the most common soft skills and shared how you can develop them to improve your chances of being hired.

 Being a dedicated worker, arriving on time, offering to do more than you are required, and enthusiastically doing your best are all traits of a committed employee.
-When you perform these actions consistently, you will receive recognition as a dependable worker, and more responsibility.
+When you perform these actions consistently, you will receive recognition as a dependable worker and more responsibility.
 Carry these actions in everyday activities to improve this skill.
 Arrive at appointments early, complete more chores than anticipated, and respond to friends and family members with care and urgency.

 Willingness to work hard, and see the job through, are characteristics of a good work ethic.
-When you are given a task, take full responsibility over it.
+When you are given a task, take full responsibility for it.
 Don’t only do what is required; put your best work into every job, go a step above the expected, and be accountable for your mistakes.
 It is crucial that you prove how well you work in short work situations as well.
-Often times, a short-term assignment can result in long-term employment if you carry yourself and your work well.
+Often, a short-term assignment can result in long-term employment if you carry yourself and your work well.

 Organization skills are valuable in every job, whether you’re a team member or the leader.
 Keeping a neat workspace, managing your time, filing forms correctly, and sorting materials are all examples of tasks that require solid organizational skills.
 Take a moment and look around you; is your home organized?
 Is your car tidy?
 Even more important, is your mind organized?

 Initiative means you take notice of things that need to be done, and do them without having to be told.
 Self-motivators don’t always have to be excited about the task, but they do put their best foot forward and show confidence in their work.
 During your interview, explain a situation where you have gone the extra mile for a previous job.

 Team players get along with others easily and encourage those around them to achieve the goal at hand.
 They put in their share of the work, offer suggestions and solutions, and remain open to new ideas as well.